Creating a DB Instance Running the Microsoft SQL Server Database Engine

 On the final page of the wizard, choose Close.

-On the Amazon RDS console, the new DB instance appears in the list of DB instances.
-The DB instance will have a status of creating until the DB instance is created and ready for use.
+On the RDS console, the new DB instance appears in the list of DB instances.
+The DB instance has a status of creating until the DB instance is ready to use.
 When the state changes to available, you can connect to the DB instance.
-Depending on the DB instance class and store allocated, it could take several minutes for the new instance to be available.
+Depending on the DB instance class and the amount of storage, it can take up to 20 minutes before the new instance is available.

 To create a DB instance running the Microsoft SQL Server database engine, use the AWS CLI create-db-instance command with the following parameters: